 As a kid I was into BMX bikes, raced a little, and did a lot of jumps and half pipes.

-I am married with no kids “yet” and have a crazy lab named Hank.
+I am married with one son named Everest and also a chocolate lab named Hank.
 I started out on motorcycles a little bit late in the game, I bought my first bike while I was in College in 2006 and just rode on the street until 2011 when a buddy talked me into coming to a track day.
 After that first day I was hooked.
 I immediately went and sold my street bike and bought a dedicated track bike.
-I think I did around 10 days that year.
-Since then I have been doing every track day I could make it too.
-I completely gave up street riding and haven’t rode a bike on the street since switching to the track up until a demo ride at bike week in Daytona this year “2017”.
-I found that I didn’t miss it and it just isn’t the same.
-I was at the inaugural Pre event and haven’t missed many between then and now.
-This year “2017” I began racing with CCS and have had some good showings so far.
-I have a couple more race weekends scheduled for 2017 and hope to bring home a couple South East Championships, but we will see.
+I was at the inaugural PRE event and haven’t missed many between then and now.
+I began racing with CCS in 2017.
+The 2018 CCS racing season ended with 5 South East Regional Championships.
+2019 I received my expert racing license with CCS.
 Un-motorcycle related I enjoy playing golf and mountain biking in my spare time when I am not working around the house.
 My wife and I also enjoy traveling and spending time at the beach.
 We have a goal to fill up our passports with stamps.
-We have been to the Dominican, Jamaica and Thailand so far with some more planned for the future.
-Look forward to seeing everyone out at the track at a Pre track day soon.
+Some of the noteable places we have travelled were the Dominican, Jamaica, Thailand, Spain, Greece, Bermuda and Bahama’s..
+Look forward to seeing everyone out at the track at a PRE track day soon.

 I started racing motocross at 13.
 I got my first street bike at 20 and started doing trackdays in 2008.
 I became a CR with PRE in 2016.
 When not riding motorcycles I enjoy snow boarding, shooting, and beer.